 What is clear is that neither public finance nor the markets alone will deliver the scale and pace of capital mobilisation required.
-A blend of finance, including from community organisations and individuals, is needed.
-For example, government uses the levers at its disposal, such as direct risk bearing, tax, regulation, support for research and development and driving public engagement, to provide the right signals and leverage for private capital which, in turn, can drive down costs, as seen, for instance, with the cost of solar PV.
-It's likely that this kind of public finance will need to be the main source of finance and funding over the next few years, with significant, non-competitive and long-term investment and loans into retrofit, heat decarbonization infrastructure and modal shift, alongside measures to ensure that those on low incomes are assisted with the financial cost of transition.
-In the medium to longer term the balance of investment will increasingly need to transfer to the private sector, communities and individuals, particularly as the cost of heat pumps, EVs and so on decrease.
+A blend of finance, ranging from government funding, institutional investors, insurers, through to community organisations and individuals, is needed.
+For example, government uses the levers at its disposal, such as taxation, regulation, borrowing, and support for research and development, to provide the right signals and leverage for private capital which, in turn, can drive down cost, as seen with the significant reduction in the unit cost of solar PV and wind over the last decade.
+It's likely that this kind of public finance will need to be the main source of funding over the next few years, with significant, non-competitive and long-term investment and loans into retrofit, heat decarbonization infrastructure and modal shift, alongside measures to ensure that those on low incomes are assisted with the financial cost of transition.
+In the medium to longer term the balance of investment will increasingly need to transfer to the private sector, to communities and to individuals as the cost of heat pumps, EVs and so on decrease.
+However, the Treasury has noted that, as with all economic transitions, ultimately the costs and benefits of the transition to a net zero economy will pass through to households through the labour market, prices and asset values (2021).

-There are a growing number of ways to drive private and community investment into low carbon measures, some of which were explored by the government's independent Green Finance Taskforce in 2018.
+There are a growing number of ways to drive private and community investment into low carbon measures, some of which were explored by the government's independent Green Finance Taskforce in 2018 and set out in the Green Finance Strategy of 2019.
 These alternative financing mechanisms, some of which are over-lapping, include municipal bonds, social impact bonds, green mortgages, pay-as-you-save schemes, linking stamp duty or council tax to domestic energy efficiency, developer contributions and local philanthropy.
-Each has different levels of expectation as to financial risk and return.
+Each has different levels of financial risk and return.

 An essential requirement of financing the shift to net zero is to ensure that it is a financially just transition.
-In the UK the cost of low carbon policies, such as renewable energy subsidies, household retrofit and installation of smart meters, adds about an additional 13% to household energy bills.
-Low income households currently pay disproportionately more towards these low carbon policy costs because they spend 10% of their income on heating and powering their homes whereas the highest income households spend about 1.5%.
-Consequently, low income households that do not receive any support through fuel poverty programmes are paying disproportionately for low carbon policy measures but not receiving any benefit.
+In the UK the cost of low carbon policies, such as renewable energy subsidies, household retrofit and installation of smart meters, currently adds an additional 13% to household energy bills.
+Low-income households pay disproportionately more towards these low carbon policy costs because they spend on average 10% of their income on heating and powering their homes, whereas the highest income households spend about 1.5%.
+Consequently, low-income households that do not receive any support through fuel poverty programmes are paying disproportionately for low carbon policy measures.